Memory and trauma: Repressed memory

 Perhaps one of the most controversial and well-known of the psychological effects trauma can have on patients is repressed memory.
 The theory/reality of repressed memory is the idea that an event is so traumatic, that the memory was not forgotten in the traditional sense, or kept secret in shame or fear, but removed from the conscious mind, still present in the long-term memory but hidden from the patient's knowledge.
-Sigmund Freud originated the concept of repression and it has developed and changed since his original work.
+Sigmund Freud originated the concept of repression and theorized that individuals had full control over this repression.
+In fact, he refers to them as defense mechanisms that individual uses to keep themselves safe from negative consequences.
+Despite purposefully repressing these memories, Freud believed they still affect the individual unconsciously and, in some cases, will be brought back into one's recollection.
+Since Freud's original conception of repression, much has changed and been debated across the field of psychology.
 In the eyes of critics of repressed memory, it is synonymous with false memory; however its proponents will argue that these people truly did have traumatic experiences.
+In 2025, a new theory of forgetting linked repression and dissociation (as also did Freud) and used psychoanalytic theory to posit a new model of forgetting that includes repressed memories, motivated forgetting, short term memories and dissociation/PTSD.

 Repressed memories and the impact of childhood trauma on memory are significant to note, as childhood sexual assault prosecutions may take place years after an alleged sexual assault.
 Maltreatment causes impairments or distortions in cognitive, emotional processes, neurobiology, and brain development which might affect memory.
 Repressed memories of interpersonal violence during childhood have been explored in longitudinal research.
-Findings suggest that adults’ ability to recall from long-term memory instances of childhood maltreatment depends on numerous factors.
+Findings suggest that adults' ability to recall from long-term memory instances of childhood maltreatment depends on numerous factors.
 Factors include individual differences and development, the overall impact of the traumatic experience, and the modality interviewers use to assess adult childhood trauma.
 For example, the more significant the impact of childhood maltreatment is, the more accurate adult long-term memory of the events recall may be.
 Additional predictors of long-term memory of child maltreatment are the form of abuse and the age of onset.
 Research shows that being older when traumatic events occur correlates with a more accurate memory.